cy-jr/CPS570/asg2/Readme.md

 ![Part 3b output](3b-region.png)

 ## Lessons
-Using Tweepy to access the twitter API for basic crawling Using Twitter APIs:
+Using Tweepy to access the twitter API for basic crawling.
+Using Twitter APIs:
 * REST APIs
 * Streaming APIs